yueleilei/English_Vocabulary_Builder/Spoken_English.md

 Glad to help.
 Sure!
 Thank you.
   (use this when you ALSO have something to thank the other person for)

+### 5 Ways to Respnd to an Apology

+Than's OK.
+It happens.
+No problem.
+Don't worry about it.
+I forgive you.